-But if parents need to head to the office, or kids simply want to spend a day with people their own age, there are spring break day camps, too.
-If this sounds like your family, rest assured there is a camp for every interest, from acting to zoology.
+When schools are closed for spring break, there are plenty of things to do with your kids around Louisville, Kentucky like exploring the Louisville Nature Center and touring the Louisville Slugger Museum.
+But if parents need to head to the office, or kids simply want to spend time with people their own age, there are spring break day camps, too.
+If a day camp fits the bill for your family, you'll find a camp for every interest, from acting to zoology.

-In addition to pet ownership, participants learn about animal-related careers, make toys and treats and create animal-related crafts.
-The camps are open to kids 6-12 years old, it's an opportunity to teach children the benefits of socializing with animals.
+Lifelong Friends Camp at Kentucky Humane Society East Campus: From Monday-Friday, campers meet animals and learn how to take care of a pet responsibly.
+In addition to pet ownership, participants learn about animal-related careers, make toys and treats, and create animal-related crafts.
+The camps are open to kids 6-12 years old—it's an opportunity to teach children the benefits of socializing with animals.

 Camps at Floyds Fork: Designed for grades 1–3 or 4–5, The Parklands camps give kids a chance to hike, see wildlife, discover fossils, and explore the natural world.
 Camp hours are 9 a.m.–4 p.m.
 Drop off begins at 8:30 a.m. and kids need to be picked up before 5 p.m.
 Visit the website to register.

 School’s Out Science Camp: With camps like Little Farmers, There’s No Body Like the Human Body, and Four Seasons, there is a day at the Science Center for every kid's interests.
 Camps are available for children in grades pre-Kindergarten to grade 6.
 Drop off is between 8–9 a.m.
 Pick-up is from 4–5 p.m.
 The Kentucky Science Center is centrally located on Main St.